XML Grid Editor

 structured layout of nested tables where the text content can be modified without

 directly interacting with the XML markup. oXygen displays the child elements and

 attributes of recurring elements as columns.
 The tables can be expanded or collapsed

 to show or hide the elements, as needed.
 Also, the document structure can easily be

 changed with drag-and-drop operations on the grid components.

-There are two layouts available in the Grid editor mode: the grid
+There are two layouts available in Grid mode:

-layout (shows the direct structure of the XML document).
+- Tree Layout - Shows the direct structure of the XML